mitmedialab/rr_interaction/README.md

 latency to determine whether the participant can be classified as "more exuberant" (ME) or "less exuberant" (LE).

+An exuberance score is computed after each question in the interaction script.
+This is because the values used to compute the score all relate to conversation with the robot, specifically responding during questions.
+This score is computed and all the relevant values logged in the performance log regardless of the participant's condition.

-This classification is used to determine whether certain script lines tagged either ME or LE should be played back for a participant.
+The exuberance classification is used to determine whether certain script lines tagged either ME or LE should be played back for a participant.
 Generally, there will be two adjacent lines in the script, one tagged ME and one tagged LE, such that a participant will get the more appropriate line played back for them.
 Since exuberance entrainment is only applicable to participants who get personalization, in the RR2 study, any lines tagged ME or LE should also be tagged RR, so that only participants in the relational condition will get different exuberance lines; there should be another line tagged NR for